-Acts 2: 42-47, a segment that begins in verse 41, demonstrate that this was no flash-in-the-pan, momentary outburst.
-This experience produced a warming, sustaining flame that served as a glowing center for a growing community of faith.
-The Holy Spirit may have descended in the shape of wind and fire, but the Holy Spirit immediately takes on a new form - that of the Christ-body community.
-We need to compare these verses with 4:32-35 and 5:12-16.
-These verses are editorial summaries of the first Christian community.
+Rather than being a momentary outburst of enthusiasm, Luke shows that the experience of the community produced a warming, sustaining flame that served as a glowing center for a growing community of faith.
+The Holy Spirit may have descended in the shape of wind and fire, but the Holy Spirit immediately takes on a new form, that of community.

 “How can young people keep their way pure?
 By guarding it according to your word” (Psalm 119:9).